SeemalsAnalyticsLab/Predicting-Heart-Disease-Using-Machine-Learning/README.md

-# Predicting-Heart-Disease-Using-Machine-Learning
+# Predicting Heart Disease Using Machine Learning
-Predicting Heart Disease using Machine Learning Overview
+Predicting Heart Disease Using Machine Learning Overview
 This project leverages machine learning techniques to predict the presence of heart disease using a dataset from the Cleveland database.
-By analyzing various clinical parameters, we aim to identify significant risk factors that contribute to heart disease, assisting in early diagnosis and prevention.
+By analyzing various clinical parameters, we aim to identify significant risk factors contributing to heart disease, assisting in early diagnosis and prevention.

 Steps Involved
 Problem Definition: Classify whether a patient has heart disease based on clinical data.